0xICF/ShellScan/README.md

 $ ./ShellScan.py config/host.txt config/cgi.txt

+ShellScan tool will perform few different ShellShock vulnerability tests:

+Test 1: uses the command sleep in different headers and check differences between delays to check the vulnerability.

+Test 2: uses the command ping -cX 127.0.0.1 and check differences between delays.

+Test 3: try to print a string and get it (causes a lot of False Positives)

+Configuration
+-
+The ShellScan tool is receives a host list and a cgi list (see an example files at “config” directory) and the number of threads.

+Note: While using threads, It uses only 1 thread per host to avoid time differences caused by multiple requests at the same time.

+TIP: ShellScan can cause some False positives so it is better to retest the possible positives if having an issues.

 WARNING
 -
 ShellScan allows a malicious attacker to execute a remote commands on a vulnerable target system.